Genes and psoriasis

 Understanding the genes that trigger psoriasis in specific people and the pathways linking these genes to the immune system will someday improve treatment.
 Scientists may learn that certain treatments work better for people with a specific genetic variation.
 New treatments may be developed to interfere with the pathways that connect genes to the immune system.

-Do you want to learn more about the latest research on genes and psoriatic disease?
+Get the latest research on genes and psoriatic disease

 NPF’s Patient Navigation Center is the world's first, personalized support center for psoriatic disease.
 Our Patient Navigators can guide you to the latest research and help answer your questions about genes and psoriatic disease.
 For free and confidential assistance, contact our patient navigators »